loggicat/Loggicat-Cloud-Wiki/README.md

 _Items added to whitelists can be edited or removed from "**Manage Allowlist**"_

 ## Findings
-Security findings from both builtin rules and custom rules can be audited/triaged from the "Findings" tab in the sidebar.<br />
+Security findings from both builtin rules and custom rules can be audited/triaged from the "Findings" tab on the sidebar.<br />
 Click on a row to expand to view more information

 ## Scan Test